lzl124631x/algorithm/interval-scheduling-maximization.md

 1. Sort the intervals in ascending order of the end time.
 (We don't care the start time)
 2. Scan through the intervals and greedily collect non-overlapping intervals.

+Memorize point 1: For all the intervals whose start times are not overlapping with earlier intervals, picking the one ending first must be optimal.

 ## Implementation

 ```cpp